Yandex Cloud

 4. Under Type, specify the resource type: Model.

-5. In the Models field, select the saved model and specify the input data if needed.
+5. In the Models field, select the saved model and specify the inputs, if required.

 Note

-When deploying PyTorch models, DataSphere cannot automatically provide the input and output parameters.
+When deploying PyTorch models, DataSphere cannot automatically infer the input and output parameters.

-If you are setting the input data, make sure to specify the output data as well.
-When the input data is set manually for any model type, DataSphere cannot automatically provide the output data.
+If you are setting the inputs, make sure to specify the outputs as well.
+When you set the inputs manually for any model type, DataSphere cannot automatically infer the outputs.

-For XGBoost models and LightGBM models, the names and types of input and output parameters remain unchanged:
+For XGBoost and LightGBM models, the names and types of input and output parameters remain unchanged:

-• Input parameters: input__0 of the TYPE_FP32 type, vector length: [N].
+• Input parameters: input__0 of the TYPE_FP32 type, vector with the [N] length.
 For example, if N=32, specify [32] in the Tensor dimension field.

 • Output parameters: output__0 of the TYPE_FP32 type, scalar value.
 In the Tensor dimension field, specify [1].